WhatTheHack2021TeamJ/SettingsHelper/README.md

 ##### `licenseUsage`

 The LicenseOptions will either be `.none` or `.useGeneratedLicenses()`.
-If you choose the latter the framework will not include this section in your settings.
+If you choose the former the framework will not include this section in your settings.

 > This project uses an auto generation of any Licenses inside of the Source Packages folder.
 Gone are the days of making individual views and copy pasting that MIT License over.